-Why would a loving God allow His children to go through suffering?
+Why would a loving God allow pain and suffering?
 Many are the times we experience pain and wonder which kind of God we serve.

 We even cry out to God to take away our pain but it feels like God has no ears.
 What is God doing when we are suffering?

 Why can’t He save us from the suffering we go through or at least explain to us why He can’t?